Khiaotic/khiaoticReadMe/deploy/README.md

 node index.js

 ## 🏠Contributors
-N/A
+Feel free to submit updates for review and acceptance

 ## 🧪Tests
-Are tests included in this application?: 4; use npm test to run
+Are tests included in this application?: N/A

 ## 🤔Questions
-Find me on Github: https://github.com/Khiaotic<br />
+Find me on Github: https://github.com/Khiaotic <br />
 <br />
-If you have any questions or concerns please contact me through email: khifakeemail@gmail.com or GitHub
+If you have any further questions or concerns please contact me through email: KhisFakeEmail@gmail.com or GitHub

-## 🪙 Support
+## 🪙Support
 This is FREE, OPEN-SOURCE software. <br />
 If you'd like to support the development of future projects or "say thanks," you can donate BTC at: N/A.